 In this week's feature-length podcast, we are joined by special guest Matthew Lewis, employment partner at Squire Patton Boggs, to discuss the key points of the apprenticeship levy.

-New FAQs provide information on the apprenticeship levy, which is expected to come into force on 6 April 2017.
+We discuss the key features of the apprenticeship levy, which is due to come into force in April 2017.

 HR and legal information and guidance relating to training for particular employee groups and roles.